cocos/cocos-docs/en/shader/surface-shader.md

 #endif
 ```

-This part is much simpler, just define it as **#define CC_SURFACES_MACRONAME MACRONAME**.
-But `CC_SURFACES_USE_TANGENT_SPACE` macro should be paid special attention, usually with normal mapping or anisotropy on, you have to turn on this macro, otherwise there may be compilation errors.
+Macros being used in the Surface Functions can be declare in the format: **#define CC_SURFACES_MACRONAME MACRONAME**.
+In this particular case, normal mapping and anisotropy requires `CC_SURFACES_USE_TANGENT_SPACE` to be enabled.

 #### 3. Internal Functional Macros